Welcome to Year One! I hope that you all had a fantastic break and are looking forward to the new and exciting challenges that Year One holds.

 |Art/Design & Technology

-We will be creating our own Space surfaces using Modroc, focusing on textures and the different colours of each planet.
+We will be creating our own aliens focusing on our sketching and painting skills.
 The children will also make their own jetpacks and design space food and packaging, based upon their own design criteria.

 The children will work upon their ability to program using algorithms, using various technology to develop their skills.
 As a link to our topic, they will also use ICT equipment to research various spaceships, as well as creating their own animal using software on the laptops.
 We will learn about online safety and discuss the uses of computers beyond school.